Killer Instinct: Kilgore

-A prototypical combat android manufactured by Ultratech.
+Kilgore is a prototypical combat android manufactured by Ultratech.
 Prior to creating the Fulgore line, Ultratech develops a line of cyborgs under the codename UA-CCIX, utilizing chain gun arms and high-caliber artillery in place of plasma-blade claws.
 However, despite its effectiveness at killing, the machine's combustible engine is prone to overheating and its teleportation system suffers frequent glitches.
 Deemed too unstable to be viable, Ultratech ultimately cancels the project in favor of the Fulgore Mk 1, though several hundred are produced before the decision is made.
 Most are sent to the scrapheap, but one unit begins to develop self-awareness and rewrites its own code to account for its hardware deficiencies.
 Intrigued, ARIA nicknames the unit "Kilgore" and has it placed into storage.
 Years later, ARIA attempts to reactivate Kilgore to aid in the fight against Gargos, but it goes rogue and begins terminating Fulgore units.
 With the aid of the Alliance, ARIA subdues Kilgore and reprograms it as an ally.

 Kilgore shares several attacks and animations with Fulgore, but is also capable of chain gun fire for fast long-range combat.
 Using multiple chain gun attacks in succession will increase their rate of fire.
 However, repeated use of chain gun attacks will cause Kilgore's arms to overheat, giving bullets the ability to inflict fire damage but decreasing their range and firing rate.
 Kilgore can manually vent his arms and cool them, returning them to their normal state; venting will also occur automatically after a short period of time.
 Activating Kilgore's Instinct will give chain gun fire its overheated properties without sacrificing its range or rate of fire.
 Kilgore can also use rocket propulsion both as an offensive move and a means of quickly moving around the stage.